Gravesend: Thames and Medway Canal

 The Thames and Medway Canal was opened for barge traffic in 1824.
 It ran from Gravesend on the Thames to Frindsbury near Strood on the Medway.
 Although seven miles long, it had only two locks, each 94 ft by 22 ft in size, one at each end.
 Its most notable feature was the tunnel near Strood, which was 3,946 yds long, the second longest canal tunnel ever built in the UK.
 The great cost of the tunnel meant that the canal was not a commercial success.

 After only 20 years, most of the canal was closed and the canal's tunnel was converted to railway use.
 Initially, canal and railway shared the tunnel, with the single track built on timber supports, but by 1847, canal use was abandoned and a double track laid.
-Today Gravesend Canal Basin is used for the mooring of pleasure craft.
+Today the Gravesend Canal Basin is used for the mooring of pleasure craft.
 Gravesend Sailing Club, which was founded so that working men could participate in the sport while still having to earn a living is based here.
 The lock has been dredged, and restoration and strengthening work has been carried out on the basin walls as part of the regeneration of the area.